Southeast Wisconsin Weather: Slushy Monday with highs in the 40s

-Thursday will be quiet across southeast Wisconsin.
-Expect mostly cloudy skies, some flurries, light winds, and highs in the low to mid 30s.
-Not much changes into Friday, aside from a few more peaks of the sunshine and highs in the mid to upper 30s.
-New Year's Eve will be dry, cloudy, but chilly with temperatures around the freezing mark at midnight.
+***A Winter Storm Watch has been issued for Milwaukee, Racine, and Kenosha counties from 12 p.m.
+Saturday until 6 a.m.
+Sunday.
+4-8" of snow is expected with north winds 15-25 mph and gusts up to 35 mph.
+Blowing and drifting snow is likely.***

+Flurries and light drizzle Thursday night have lead to wet roadways Friday morning.
+With temperatures in the mid to upper 20s, patchy ice is possible for Friday morning's commute.
+Most of Friday will be cloudy, but we have a better chance to see some sunbreaks.
+Highs will be in the mid to upper 30s.
+As we move into Friday evening a quick passing front will bring some light freezing drizzle across the area, which could create slick driving conditions between 4-8 p.m. tonight.
+Drive carefully if heading out for New Year's Eve.

-As we enter the new year, we're looking at our first good snowstorm.
+As we enter 2022, we're looking at our first good snowstorm.
 Models have been fairly consistent on the track of the storm and expected snow totals.
 With the latest information, expect snow to start after midday Saturday and continue through early Sunday morning.
-Snow will be heaviest towards the state line and lighter farther to the north.
-Latest totals 5-10" for Walworth, Racine, and Kenosha counties, 2-7" for Jefferson, Waukesha, Washington, Milwaukee, and Ozaukee counties, and 1-5" for Dodge, Fond du Lac, and Sheboygan counties. **Expect these forcasted snowfall totals to change as we get closer to Saturday and the track of the storm is refined.
+Snow will be south of Milwaukee towards the lakefront, with a little enhancement of snowfall from the lake.
+The latest forecasted totals as of Friday morning are: 5-8" for Milwuakee, Racine, and Kenosha counties, 3-6" for Jefferson, Waukesha, Washington, and Ozaukee counties, and 1-4" for Dodge, Fond du Lac, and Sheboygan counties. **Expect these forecasted snowfall totals to change as we get closer to Saturday and the track of the storm is refined.

 High: 35